I’m not even sure how to write this all out.

 I just got some regular mileage maintenance done on my car.
 Fortunately, it didn’t need anything in addition to that.
 Now’s a matter of saving money for gas and hotel.
 Even then, I need to take this trip with my husband.
 I can’t do long distance driving.
 It’ll take both of us taking turns to get up there in a day.
 And taking turns to come back in a day as well.

 My husband can only take emergency time off once.
 I’m having to face the real hard fact that financial wise and time wise, most likely we’ll only be able to make the trip up to my parents once.
 Which means the only time will be when .. well when the time comes.
 I can’t go up once, then be told it’s time and have to go back up a month later, or even 3.
 I can’t afford that.
 And if anything heaven forbid happens soon, I can’t even drive up because of all the winter storms that hit the area constantly.
 We have to drive through mountains too.
 Bad time of year to drive that route, to say the least.

 I’ve always been very close to my father.
 And he’s been very close to me.
 And my father’s mother was the only grandparent I got to know in my life.
 And she and I were often compared to each other.
 I’ve been so close that it was one of the reasons why I kept my last name when I married.

-And still this whole thing effects me.
+And still, this whole thing affects me.
 I know it has.
 I’ve been catching small mistakes I make while I work.
 Probably due to stress, mind wandering.
 I get tired a lot earlier lately, also due to stress.
 My health issues are acting up again.